metno/emep-ctm/Input.rst

 version 1.0" (FINNv1, Wiedinmyer et al. 2011).
 Data are available from 2005, with daily resolution, on a fine :math:`1 km\times1 km` grid.
 We store these data on a slightly coarser grid (\ :math:`0.2^\circ\times 0.2^\circ`\ )
-globally for access by the EMEP/MSC-W model.
+globally for access by the EMEP MSC-W model.
 To include forest fire emissions set ``USE_FOREST_FIRES=.true.`` in ``config_emep.nml`` and download the 2012 GEOS-chem daily data http://bai.acom.ucar.edu/Data/fire/.
 The data needs to be stored with